Parag-code/VaakyaAI/README.md

-# VaakyaAI – Speak, Analyze, Understand 🎙️
+#🎙️VaakyaAI – Speak, Analyze, Understand

 > Speak naturally, and let AI write it beautifully for you.